-It's the summer of popsicles and we're going green with Focus!
+It's the summer of popsicles and we're going green with Matcha!
 Matcha is a superfood powder made from premium green tea leaves, known to boost the metabolism and stimulate the mind.
 We're amping up this superfood popsicle even more by mixing in refreshing mint, creamy coconut milk, and topping it off with rich dark chocolate.

 - 1 cup full fat coconut milk